 Marseille is the second largest city in France, yet it is relatively unknown to foreign tourists.
 This is a shame because the city has so much to offer.
 Not only has it been France’s cultural capital, but today it is also one of Europe’s cultural capitals.

-If you are planning on spending a few days in Marseille, you should know that this part of Provence is known for its great climate, delicious food, stunning architecture, and gorgeous beaches.
+If you are planning on spending a few days in Marseille, you should know that this part of Provence is known for its great climate year-around, delicious food, stunning architecture, and gorgeous beaches on the Mediterranean sea.

 And after a visit to the Vieux port with its famous fish market, the Notre Dame de la Garde Basilica and the narrow maze that is Le Panier in Marseille, you may want to see more.
 If you have a few more days to spend in the area, you may want to take a day trip or two to the surrounding countryside.